 The Internal Revenue Service (IRS) issues EINs to distinguish various types of business entities, as well as churches and church controlled organizations.

-An EIN is a nine-digit number specific to an organization, and it will remain with the organization as long as the church or church controlled organization doesn’t lose its tax-exempt status.
+An EIN or federal tax ID is a nine-digit number specific to an organization, and it will remain with the organization as long as the church or church controlled organization doesn’t lose its tax-exempt status.

-Don’t wait to obtain this important Federal Tax ID number essential to achieving tax exempt status.
+Don’t wait to apply for this important Federal Tax ID number essential to achieving tax exempt status.

 Our online forms are quick to read and easy to navigate, and we work hard to get your church’s Tax ID number to you quickly and professionally.